Your Guide to study Medicine in Italy

 - Twelve years of completed schooling (10+2 or equivalent)

-- Science subjects — Physics, Chemistry, and Biology
+- Science subjects, Physics, Chemistry, and Biology

 - A valid passport

-- No upper age limit — there is none
+- No upper age limit

 - No minimum marks mandated by MUR (the Italian Ministry of University and Research)